UK pension and tax tool

 Between £100,000 and £125,140 of income, HMRC withdraws your Personal Allowance at the rate of £1 for every £2 you earn over £100k.
 Combined with 40% income tax and 2% National Insurance, this creates an effective marginal tax rate of around 62% on income in this band.

-That's the bad news.
-The good news is that salary sacrifice works in reverse: if you sacrifice income that would otherwise have been taxed at 62%, you save roughly 62p of tax on every £1.
-So a £1 contribution into your pension effectively costs you only about 38p of take-home pay.
+That is the tax problem.
+Salary sacrifice can work in reverse: if you sacrifice income that would otherwise have been taxed at around 62%, the model estimates roughly 62p of tax and NI saving on every £1.
+In that scenario, a £1 pension contribution may cost about 38p of take-home pay.

 Try the calculator at a £110,000 salary with a £10,000 sacrifice.
-The take-home reduction is around £3,800.
-That is the single best tax outcome the UK system allows, short of an employer-NI give-back arrangement on top.
+The take-home reduction is around £3,800 in the model.
+That can be one of the more tax-efficient outcomes shown by the calculator, before considering whether an employer shares any NI saving.

 Salary sacrifice efficiency by income band